Muhammad I of Granada: Origin and early life

 Muhammad was also known as Ibn al-Ahmar, or by his kunya Abu Abdullah.

 Family

 Muhammad I was married to a paternal first cousin (a bint 'amm marriage), Aisha bint Muhammad, likely in 1230 or before, when he was still in Arjona.
 Their first son was Faraj (1230 or 1231–1256), whose early death was recorded to cause Muhammad considerable sadness.
-Their other children include Yusuf (birth unknown), who also died during Muhammad I's lifetime; Muhammad (the future Muhammad II, 1235 or 1236–1302) and two daughters Mu'mina and Shams.
-He also has a brother, Ismail (d.
+Their other children included Yusuf (birth unknown), who also died during Muhammad I's lifetime; Muhammad (the future Muhammad II, 1235 or 1236–1302) and two daughters Mu'mina and Shams.
+He also had a brother, Ismail (d.
 1257), whom he appointed as governor of Malaga, and who was the male-line ancestor of a line of future sultans of Granada starting from Ismail I.

 Background

 The early thirteenth century was a period of great loss for the Muslims of the Iberian Peninsula.
 The Almohad caliphate, which had dominated Al-Andalus or the Muslim Iberia, was split by a dynastic struggle after Caliph Yusuf II died in 1224 without an heir.
 Al-Andalus broke up into multiple small kingdoms or taifas.
 One of the taifa leaders was Muhammad ibn Yusuf ibn Hud (d.
 1238), who revolted against the Almohads and nominally proclaimed the authority of the Abbasid caliphate but in practice ruled independently from Murcia.
 His growing strength made him the de facto leader of Al-Andalus, and briefly Muhammad's overlord.
 Despite his popularity and his success in Al-Andalus, Ibn Hud had suffered defeats against the Christians, including at Alanje in 1230 and at Jerez in 1231, followed by the loss of Badajoz and Extremadura.

 In the north of the peninsula there were several Christian kingdoms: Castile, León (in a union with Castile since 1231), Portugal, Navarre, and a union of kingdoms known as the Crown of Aragon.
 They had been expanding south—taking formerly Muslim-ruled territories—in a process called the Reconquista or "the reconquest".
 All of the kingdoms had sizable Muslim minorities.
 By the mid-thirteenth century, Castile was the largest kingdom of the peninsula.
 Its king, Ferdinand III (r.
 1217–1252) took advantage of the addition of León to his realm and of the Muslims' disunity to launch a southward expansion into Muslim territories, eventually conquering Córdoba (1236) and Seville (1248).